 Date

-То Virginia Housing 601 South Belvidere Str Richmond, Virginia 232

-Attention: Tax Credit
+То Virginia Housing 601 South Belvidere Street Richmond, Virginia 23220 Attention: Tax Credit

-RE: ZONING CERTIFICATION N
+RE: ZONING CERTIFICATION

 Name of Development

-Name of Owner/Applica ant
+Name of Owner/Applicant

 Name of Seller/Current Owner

-the zo solely that t oning of the proposed De for the purpose of confi his letter will be used by velopment (more rming proper zon Virginia Housing dits available und fully described below ing for the site of the solely for the purpos nplete this form letter regarding w).
-This certification is rendered Development.
-It is understood e of determining whether the Qualified Allocation Plan.
+The above-referenced Owner/Applicant has asked this office to complete this form letter regarding the zoning of the proposed Development (more fully described below).
+This certification is rendered solely for the purpose of confirming proper zoning for the site of the Development.
+It is understood that this letter will be used by Virginia Housing solely for the purpose of determining whether the Development qualifies for credits available under Virginia Housing's Qualified Allocation Plan.

+2010top

-Development Address
+Development Addres S

 Legal Description

-Proposed Improvement ts
+Proposed Improveme nts

-New Construction: #Units #Buildings Approx. Total Floor Area Sq.
+□ New Construction: #Units #Buildings Approx. Total Floor Area Sq.
 Ft.

 Adaptive Reuse: #Units #Buildings Approx. Total Floor Area Sq.
 Ft.

 Rehabilitation: #Units #Buildings Approx. Total Floor Area Sq.
 Ft.

+Development Description:

-Curren t Zoning: allowing a density of
+Current Zoning: allowing a density of

 units per acre, and the following other applicable conditions:

-Other [Descriptive Information
+Other Descriptive Information

-Certification

-Check one of the following as appropriate:
+Local Certification Check one of the following as appropriate:

-deve zoning for the proposed development described above is proper for the proposed residential elopment.
-To the best of my knowledge, there are presently no zoning violations outstanding his property.
+□ The zoning for the proposed development described above is proper for the proposed residential development.
+To the best of my knowledge, there are presently no zoning violations outstanding on this property.
 No further zoning approvals and/or special use permits are required.

-knov development described above is an approved non-conforming use.
-To the best of my vledge, there are presently no zoning violations outstanding on this property.
-No further ng approvals and/or special use permits are required.
+The development described above is an approved non-conforming use.
+To the best of my knowledge, there are presently no zoning violations outstanding on this property.
+No further zoning approvals and/or special use permits are required.

 Date

 Signature

 Printed Name

 Title of Local Official or Civil Engineer

 Phone

 Notes to Locality

-- 1. Return this certification to the developer for inclusion in the tax credit application package. - 2.
-Any change in this form may result in disqualification of the application. - 3.
-If you have any questions, please email the Tax Credit Allocation Department at TaxCreditApps@VirginiaHousing.com.
+1. Return this certification to the developer for inclusion in the tax credit application package.

+2. Any change in this form may result in disqualification of the application.

+3. If you have any questions, please email the Tax Credit Allocation Department at TaxCreditApps@VirginiaHousing.com.